 APA and MLA styles generally outline the rules for citing a particular paper.
 It can be used in a thesis paper, a dissertation, a research paper and even while writing books and journals.

 APA style is vastly used in the field of social sciences to cite various sources in a particular piece of content.
-The style guide offers a general format for in-text citations and the reference page.
+The APA style guide offers a general format for in-text citations and the reference page.
 Interestingly, the latest version of the APA Citation Guide is revised according to the 6th edition of the APA manual.

 MLA style is generally used while citing the sources of information in a piece of content on liberal arts and humanities.
 Currently, the 8th edition of the MLA handbook is being referred by the individuals as well as the institutes across the globe.